What is the Bitcoin Market Cycle?

 Typically, there is bearish sentiment in the market so volume is low and prices are fluctuating in a tight range, near the bottom.

-Phase 2 – Continuation
+Phase 2 – Growth

-Phase 3 – Parabolic
+Phase 3 – Bubble

 Sell volume builds as a portion of investors lock in healthy profits, while many market participants will continue buying believing the bull market has more room to run.
 As a result, price volatility is low given the buy and sell volumes begin to balance against a backdrop of overconfidence.
 At this point, many investors would see the Fear & Greed Index flashing Extreme Greed.

-Phase 4 – Correction
+Phase 4 – Crash

-Following the euphoria of the Parabolic phase, this is when the market will see a major correction to the downside.
+Following the euphoria of the bubble phase, this is when the market will see a major correction to the downside.
 Previous bear market periods have resulted in approximately 80% drawdowns from the top and negative price action for approximately a year.
 The most recent example saw the price tumble from an all-time high of $69,000 (November 2021) to $15,476 (November 2022).

 The chart below shows the cyclical nature of Bitcoin’s price and how it has played out in the past.